ng-learn-org/ng-learn-org.github.io/_posts/2014-03-19-AngularJS-2-Status-Preview.md

 ### Reference App
 During the ng-conf the team announced they will build an AngularJS app.
 This will serve as a reference on best practices for the community.
-It will also serve the team presenting real challenged on building a large scale app.
+It will also serve the team presenting real challenges on building a large scale app.
 So far this team has gained feedback from other teams at Google or from the community what are the challenges when building a large app with Angular.

 There is no code or design doc available yet.
 There is a placeholder here: <a href="https://projects.angularjs.org/" target="_blank">https://projects.angularjs.org/</a>